Vegetarian Food in France in 2023 (What to eat, Vegan Tips, Survival Guide)

 Gratin, Colmar, France

-France has no dearth of options when you are looking for delicious food.
+France has no dearth of options when you are looking for delicious vegetarian French food.
 I wish I had spent more time in Paris so that I could eat all those delicious things that I missed eating.

 Read other posts from my Vegetarian series: